xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 - You have a high number of failed test cases in a given test execution.
 - You have a mature set of tests, and it takes hours to finish execution.
 - You have a new code committed or a new build available, where a high number of test failures might reflect the quality of the new build.

-In this article, you will learn how to configure a maximum number of test failures, with examples using common use cases.

 You can use this feature to: